What 2019 has in store for British farming

 Images of dry, dead fields flashed across news channels as talk of food shortages and climate change impact rose.
 This came alongside the warning from the UN that the entire human race had 12 years to clean up its act or face catastrophe.

 Once more, 2018 was the warmest on record, meaning that the trend is more than likely to continue in 2019.
-This is something which British farming will need to be prepared for.
+This is something that British farming will need to be prepared for.

 Though climate change is failing to get as much attention as Brexit, it is the defining issue of the 21st century and one which will have a much bigger impact than any amount of subsidies ever will.